 Current connection.
 In lakes you will have current that is generated by wind.
 Walleyes like current.
 You don’t need an inlet.
 You can go to any culvert and catch fish.
 They will be there after dark.

 A neck down creates current.
 Any time you have a big basin that funnels down to a channel will be a funnel for water to pick up speed and create current.

 They call it the pond.
 75% of the fish spawn in NE corner Melmo bay.
 It is a 7 mile stretch of sand.
 There is a primary break – on a cold year stay up on the top in 4 ft deep.
-As water warms move to the 6-7 feet.
-This is where advanced electronics helps.
+As water warms, move to 6-7 feet.
+This is where advanced electronics help.
 Drive along and you can see pods of fish.
-There are other bays, Garrison Bay, Wigwam Bay they all have lots of sand.
+There are other bays, Garrison Bay, Wigwam Bay; they all have lots of sand.

 Northern part of Gull has lots of channels.
 There are many current areas where the walleyes will be.

 I live on Minnetonka, well not ON, I am a fisherman.
 I live near Minnetonka.
 Every lake is connected by a channel.
 There are 30.
 When there is wind, water will be pushed from one lake into another and generate current.
 When it stops, the water will flow back.
 So all of these channels are great spots on opener.